rsocket/rsocket/Protocol.md

 <a name="flow-control-qos"></a>
 #### QoS and Prioritization

 Quality of Service and Prioritization of streams are considered application or network layer concerns and are better dealt with at those layers.
 The metadata capabilities, including METADATA_PUSH, are tools that applications can use for effective prioritization.

+Within a single stream, the frames have to be processed in order, but this is not the case between different streams.
+Frames with *Stream ID 0* **SHOULD** have a higher priority (*this is implementation specific*), since all those frames may impact the performance of the system.

 DiffServ via IP QoS are best handled by the underlying network layer protocols.

 ### Handling the Unexpected